 IOSACal is the open source radiocarbon calibration software of the IOSA project.
 IOSACal includes a simple command-line program but it's best used as a toolkit in interactive and literate programming.

-IOSACal is written in the Python programming language and it can run natively on any platform where the Python interpreter is available, including all GNU/Linux distributions, MacOS X and other UNIX operating systems, and Microsoft Windows.
+IOSACal is written in the Python programming language and it can run natively on any platform where the Python interpreter is available, including all Linux distributions, MacOS X and other UNIX operating systems, and Microsoft Windows.